A Signaling Game Approach to Databases Querying and Interaction: Related Work

-Game theoretic approaches have been used in various areas of computer science, such as distributed systems, planning, security, and data mining~\cite{Abraham:PODC:2006,Koller+Pfeffer:IJCAI95,GMRS16IJCAI,Shoham:2008:CSG:1378704.1378721,DBLP:conf/icdt/SchusterS15,Gottlob:2001:RMG:375551.375579,Ma:BigScholar:2014}.
+\textbf{Game-theoretic Models in Information Systems:} Game theoretic approaches have been used in various areas of computer science, such as distributed systems, planning, security, and data mining~\cite{Abraham:PODC:2006,Koller+Pfeffer:IJCAI95,GMRS16IJCAI,Shoham:2008:CSG:1378704.1378721,DBLP:conf/icdt/SchusterS15,Gottlob:2001:RMG:375551.375579,Ma:BigScholar:2014}.
 Researchers have also leveraged economical models to build query interfaces that return desired results to the users using the fewest possible interactions \cite{Cheng:SIGIR:2015}.
-In particular, researchers have recently applied game theoretic approaches to model the actions taken by users and document retrieval systems in a single session \cite{Luo:SIGIR:2014}.
+In particular, researchers have recently applied game-theoretic approaches to model the actions taken by users and document retrieval systems in a single session \cite{Luo:SIGIR:2014}.
 They propose a framework to find out whether the user likes to continue exploring the current topic or move to another topic.
 We, however, explore the development of common representations of intents between the user and DMBS.
-We also investigate the querying and interactions that may span over multiple queries and sessions.
-Moreover, we analyze equilibria of the game and convergence rates of some strategy adaptation methods for the user and DBMS.
-Finally, we focus on structured rather than unstructured data.
+We also investigate the interactions that may contain various sessions and topics.
+Moreover, we focus on structured rather than unstructured data.
 Avestani \etal\ have used signaling games to create a shared lexicon between multiple autonomous systems~\cite{Avesani:WWW:2005}.
-We, however, focus on modeling users' information needs and development of mutual understanding between users and the DBMS.
+Our work, however, focuses on modeling users' information needs and development of mutual understanding between users and the DBMS.
 Moreover, as opposed to the autonomous systems, a DBMS and user may update their information about the interaction in different time scales.
-We also provide a rigorous analysis of the game equilibria and propose novel strategy adaptation mechanisms for the DBMS.
+We also propose novel strategy adaptation mechanism for the DBMS and efficient algorithms based on this mechanism over relational data.